 Cusco Responsible Tourism

-We understand «Responsible Tourism» as all about helping to share some of the benefits of tourism with local people without causing negative effects on either the environment or their culture.
+We define «Responsible Tourism» as the practice of sharing the benefits of tourism with local people while ensuring no negative impact on the environment or culture.

-Local people can benefit from tourism by means of getting an increased salary which, if managed correctly, can be used to improve standards of education, improved diet and access to medical treatment.
-Responsible travellers can help people in many of the poorest mountain communities of Peru by following some of the guidelines for low-impact, culturally sensitive and environmentally friendly travel.
+Local communities can benefit from tourism through increased income, which, if managed correctly, can be used to enhance education, improve diet, and provide access to medical care.
+Responsible travelers can assist some of the poorest mountain communities in Peru by adhering to guidelines for low-impact, culturally sensitive, and environmentally friendly travel.

-Responsible travel is not only respecting local people and the environment, it’s about travelling with your eyes and ears open and making sure your visit has a positive social, environmental and economic impact.
+Responsible travel involves not only respecting local people and the environment but also traveling with awareness and ensuring your visit has a positive social, environmental, and economic impact.

 Before you go

-- We recommend you to learn something about the countries you want to visit: culture, religion, geography, politics and local customs we recommend to get a travel guide such as: Lonely Planet guides or hand book.
-They are very useful before and during your staying.
+- We recommend learning about the countries you plan to visit, including their culture, religion, geography, politics, and local customs.
+Consider obtaining a travel guide such as Lonely Planet guides or handbooks, which are very useful before and during your stay.

-- Try to speak at least a few words of Spanish.
-You will make a big impression by doing it and it’s also a show of respect and interest on your part.
+- Try to learn a few words of Spanish.
+Doing so will leave a positive impression and show respect and interest on your part.

-- Pay special attention while attending church and religious ceremonies.
+- Pay special attention when attending church and religious ceremonies.

-- Try to support the local economy by buying local products for your grocery needs and locally produced handicrafts.
+- Support the local economy by purchasing local products and locally produced handicrafts.

-- Never buy products made from endangered species such as coral, shells, feathers, leather or ancient artifact.
+- Never buy products made from endangered species such as coral, shells, feathers, leather, or ancient artifacts.

-- Don’t be obsessed with getting the lowest price when haggling.
-A few pence to you may be a bid deal for the seller.
+- Avoid obsessing over getting the lowest price when haggling.
+A small amount to you may mean a lot to the seller.

-Recently was improved the regulation to Machu Picchu, for day trips tourist with 2,500 people a day, these are include the 500 visitors of the Inca Trail, which means that only 2,000 tourists can visit Machu Picchu a day.
+Recently, regulations for Machu Picchu day trips were updated, allowing 2,500 tourists daily, including the 500 visitors from the Inca Trail, meaning only 2,000 tourists can visit Machu Picchu each day.

 Find Your Adventure Tour for Cusco & Machu Picchu